-- 1. An SNMP manager, also known as a Network Management System (NMS), is a computer running special software that communicates with the devices in the network.
-Evertz VistaLINK® Pro Manager graphical user interface (GUI), third party or custom manager software may be used to monitor and control Evertz VistaLINK® enabled fiber optic products. - 2.
-Managed devices (such as 7707MB), each with a unique address (OID), communicate with the NMS through an SNMP Agent.
-Evertz VistaLINK® enabled 7700 series modules reside in the 3RU 7700FR-C MultiFrame and communicate with the manager via the 7700FC VistaLINK® frame controller module, which serves as the Agent. - 3.
-A virtual database, known as the Management Information Base (MIB) lists all the variables being monitored, which both the Manager and Agent understand.
+- 1. An SNMP manager also known as a Network Management System (NMS) is a computer running special software that communicates with the devices in the network.
+Evertz VistaLINK[TM] Pro Manager graphical user interface (GUI), third party or custom manager software may be used to monitor and control Evertz VistaLINK[TM] enabled fiber optic products. - Managed devices (such as 7707MB), each with a unique address (OID), communicate with the NMS through an SNMP Agent.
+Evertz VistaLINK[TM] enabled 7700 series modules reside in the 3RU 7700FR-C MultiFrame and communicate with the manager via the 7700FC VistaLINK[TM] frame controller module, which serves as the Agent. - 3.
+A virtual database known as the Management Information Base (MIB) lists all the variables being monitored and which both the Manager and Agent understand.
 Please contact Evertz for further information about obtaining a copy of the MIB for interfacing to a third party Manager/NMS.

-For more information on connecting and configuring the VistaLINK® network, see the 7700FC Frame Controller chapter.
+For more information on connecting and configuring the VistaLINK[TM] network, see the 7700FC Frame Controller chapter.

-9.2. $VISTALINK{\it ®}$ MONITORED PARAMETERS
+9.2.
+VISTALINK[TM] MONITORED PARAMETERS

-The following parameters can be remotely monitored through the VistaLINK® interface.
+The following parameters can be remotely monitored through the VistaLINK[TM] interface.

-Parameter Description Module Status Indicates good module health and the presence of a valid video input signal.
-(The state of the MODULE OK LED) Input Video Present Indicates the presence of a valid video input signal.
-(The state of the VIDEO PRESENT LED) Input Video Standard Indicates video standard of input signal.
-Gen Lock Present Indicates the presence of a valid genlock reference signal.
-(The state of the GENLOCK LED) Local Remote Mode Indicates whether the 7740DLY-HD is under local control or $\it Vista$ LINK ${\it @}$ control.
-(The state of DIP switch 4) Total Delay (frames) Indicates the frames of the total delay being applied to the video.
-Total Delay (lines) Indicates the partial frames of total delay being applied to the video (expressed as lines).
-Total Delay (samples) Indicates the partial lines of total delay being applied to the video (expressed as samples).
-Total Delay (time) Indicates the current delay through line buffer when Genlock signal is applied (expressed as microseconds).
+Parameter Description Module Status Indicates good module health and the presence of a valid video input signal. (the state of the MODULE OK LED) Input Video Present Indicates the presence of a valid video input signal. (the state of the VIDEO PRESENT LED) Input Video Standard Indicates video standard of input signal Gen Lock Present Indicates the presence of a valid genlock reference signal. (the state of the GENLOCK LED) Local Remote Mode Indicates the whether the 7740DLY-HD is under local control or Vista LINK [TM] control. (the state of DIP switch 4) Line Buffer Delay (samples) Indicates the current delay through line buffer when Genlock signal is applied (expressed as samples) Line Buffer Delay (time) Indicates the current delay through line buffer when Genlock signal is applied (expressed as microseconds) Total Delay (frames) Indicates the whole frames of total delay being applied to the video Total Delay (lines) Indicates the partial frames of total delay being applied to the video (expressed as lines) Total Delay (samples) Indicates the partial lines of total delay being applied to the video (expressed as samples) Total Delay (time) Indicates the current delay through line buffer when Genlock signal is applied (expressed as microseconds)

-Table 9-1: VistaLINK® Monitored Parameters
+Table 13: VistaLINK[TM] Monitored Parameters

 9.3.
-VISTALINK® CONTROLLED PARAMETERS
+VISTALINK[TM] CONTROLLED PARAMETERS

 Parameter Description Gen Lock Standard Sets video standard of genlock reference signal.
-When DIP switch 4 is Off indicates the state of DIP switches 1 to 3.
-V Phase Offset Vertical phase offset from Genlock reference.
-H Phase Offset Horizontal phase offset from Genlock reference.
-Video Delay (frames) Whole frames of delay being added to the video.
-Video Delay (lines) Whole lines of delay being added to the video.
-Video Delay (samples) Partial lines of delay (i.e. samples) being added to the video.
+When DIP switch 4 is Off indicates the state of DIP switches 1 to 3 V Phase Offset Vertical phase offset from Genlock reference H Phase Offset Horizontal phase offset from Genlock reference Video Delay (frames) Whole frames of delay being added to the video Video Delay (lines) Whole lines of delay being added to the video Video Delay (samples) Partial lines of delay (i.e. samples) being added to the video

-Table 9-2: VistaLINK® Controlled Parameters
+Table 14: VistaLINK[TM] Controlled Parameters

 9.4.
-VISTALINK® TRAPS
+VISTALINK[TM] TRAPS

-The following traps can be controlled through the $\textit{Vista} \text{LINK}{\text{@}}$ interface.
+The following traps can be enabled controlled through the VistaLINK^M interface.
 Each trap will indicate a fault condition when its value is True.

-Trap Description for True Condition ModuleStatus Local Fault LED is On.
-VideoPresent No input video present (VIDEO PRESENT LED is Off).
-GenlockPresent No genlock present (GENLOCK PRESENT LED is Off).
-InvalidVideoStandard Input signal has an unsupported Video Standard.
+Тгар Description for True Condition ModuleStatus Local Fault LED is On VideoPresent No input video present (VIDEO PRESENT LED is Off) GenlockPresent No genlock present (GENLOCK PRESENT LED is Off) InvalidVideoStandard Input signal has an unsupported Video Standard